 Is it hard to become a software developer?
 Short answer, yes.
 It’s not easy.
 You’ll get frustrated sometimes.
 You’ll be sick of not knowing what’s going on.

-In the 1st year of my coding life, I had no idea what was going on.
+In the 1st year of my coding life, I had no idea what was happening.
 In the 2nd year of my coding life, I was struggling with commitment anxiety.
 In the 3rd year of cording life, I finally felt comfortable working alone.
 It takes time.

 Learning about object-oriented programming concepts along the way, my programming skills improve dramatically.
 I actually enjoy coding!
 I’ve been trying so many different languages for fun now.

-If you have a dream of becoming a software developer, do not skip any steps.
-Step by step is the most effective strategy here.
+If you dream of becoming a software developer, do not skip any steps.
+Step-by-step is the most effective strategy here.